 By Lauren Aloise

-Madrid is made up of over 128 different neighborhoods, each with its own unique personality and charm.
+Madrid is Spain‘s largest city with so much to offer visitors.
+The metropolis is made up of over 128 different neighborhoods, each with its own unique personality and charm.
 But with so many places to explore, visitors are often left unsure of which neighborhoods best suit their needs.
 Here are ten of Madrid’s most dynamic neighborhoods, and the places where I take my visitors.
 I love that each one offers a slightly different view of this incredible city.

 In the dead center of Madrid you will find the Sol neighborhood.
 Full of monuments, shops, restaurants and bars, Sol is where many tourists start their day.
 Some of the neighborhood’s main attractions are the enormous Plaza de la Puerta del Sol (the Sun Gate Plaza) and the equally impressive Plaza Mayor.
 Any of the streets leading off of the Puerta del Sol offer great shopping options, especially for souvenirs and Spanish clothing brands like Zara and Mango.
 Food options are plenty, but do a bit of research first to avoid falling into a tourist trap.